pinchese/pcth-landing/README.md

-# pcth-landing
+# Penny's Landing Theme
-a theme for powercord based on the colors found on the [landing page](https://discord.com/)
+A theme for Powercord based on the colors found on the [landing page](https://discord.com/)